longo-andrea/100-days-of-code/log.md

 - Today I started with second Vue project proposed by the course I following on Udemy.
 I had set-up the project's folder, defined all the componets I'll need and included into main App.
 The I started by implementing the first component that shows some quotes by the slots method.

 **Thoughts:** Tomorrow I'll going on with second project of Vue course.

+### Day 72: December 13, 2019

+**Today's Progress**:
+- Today I completed second Vue project of the course.
+In this section I learned several methods to passing data (or events) between components, with props and slots, and put all togheter into one single app.

+**Thoughts:** Tomorrow I'll start the section about forms, and how it allows to handling user input.